jsbennett/ATMFinal/README.md

-# ATMFinal
+# ATM

-This is the final ATM Coursework iteration.
+This is the final version of ATM C# Coursework.
 By Jay Bennett and Marcus Robertson-Jones